Mark-Joy/synesthesia-SublimeText-dariusf/README.md

 Functionality
 -------------

-This plugin provides a quick and lightweight way to highlight text with different colours.
+This plugin provides a quick and lightweight way to highlight text with different colors.

 It takes a *highlighting scheme*, which is a description of words to highlight and how they should look, and generates all the necessary configuration files for Sublime to render them that way.

-This is essentially an abstraction for creating a language definition, but much easier to use: you don't have to deal with all that complexity if all you need is to bring attention to a few terms in your text, colour a log file, etc.
+This is essentially an abstraction for creating a language definition, but much easier to use: you don't have to deal with all that complexity if all you need is to bring attention to a few terms in your text, color a log file, etc.

 The rest of this readme thoroughly documents all the options you can use.
 You may also wish to browse the examples in `Packages/synesthesia/include`.